Happy-Interactive/Website/README.md

 ## About

-Happy Interactive is dedicated to providing high-quality, custom-built websites for our clients.
-Our website includes information about our services and an easy way for potential clients to contact us.
+Happy Interactive is dedicated to providing high-quality, interactive, and custom-built digital experiences for our clients.
+Our expertise ranges from developing simple websites to complex web applications, ensuring that each project is tailored to meet our clients' unique needs.
+Our website includes detailed information about our services and an easy way for potential clients to contact us.

 ## Features